Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Conclusions

 \section{Conclusions}

-In this paper, we have considered the BIII Universe in $f(R,T)$ gravity theory with three different models to study the Universe as a dynamical system and checked the stability through critical point analysis, and also tried to understand the influence of anisotropy in the cosmic evolution of the BIII Universe.
-We have started our work by writing the general form of field equations for the $f(R,T)$ theory of gravity and related equations and expressions in Section \ref{2}.
-Then we have extended these equations for the BIII metric in two different $f(R,T)$ models in Section \ref{3}.
+To understand the Universe as a dynamical system and check its stability by means of critical-point analysis, we have considered the BIII metric with three different models within the $f(R,T)$ theory of gravity.
+We have also tried to understand the role of anisotropies in the cosmic evolution of the BIII Universe.
+Starting with the general form of the field equations for the $f(R,T)$ theory of gravity and related equations and expressions in Section \ref{2}.
+We then further extended these equations for the BIII metric in {three} different $f(R,T)$ models in Section \ref{3}.